While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

 Address: 2000 Spindrift Dr, La Jolla, CA 92037

 Phone number: 858-459-7222

-La Jolla Village • Coastal Italian • $$$
+Village of La Jolla • Coastal Italian • $$$

-Located in the La Plaza shopping center at the corner of Girard Ave and Wall Street, Catania offers higher-end Italian in a relaxed atmosphere.
-Their menu offers everything from decadent dishes to crowd pleasers like their wood-fired pizzas.
-Fun fact: every Monday night is Meatball Monday, where they offer a spread of their specialty meatballs.
+Located in the La Plaza shopping center at the corner of Girard Ave and Wall Street, Catania delivers higher-end Italian in a relaxed atmosphere with a nice outdoor terrace that overlooks La Jolla’s downtown.

 What to order: If you’re looking for pizza: the Margherita is simple but always delicious, and the Sicilian Pistachio is good when you want something a little more off the beaten path.
-If you’re feeling particularly indulgent, the Braised Lamb Gnocchi or Duck Sugo Orecchiette pasta dishes are for you.
+If you’re feeling particularly indulgent, the Duck Sugo Orecchiette pasta dishes is for you.